Experimental Realization of Thermal Reservoirs with Tunable Temperature in a Trapped-Ion Spin-Boson Simulator: Supplemental Material

 \subsection{Controlled heating of non-COM motional mode}

-It is well known in the ion-trapping community that radiative electric-field noise appears approximately uniform across an ion chain and, in the ideal limit, couples only to the center-of-mass (COM) mode.
+It is well known in the ion-trapping community that radiative electric-field signal appears approximately uniform across an ion chain and, in the ideal limit, couples only to the center-of-mass (COM) mode.
 Due to orthogonality of the motional modes, exciting non-COM modes (including the out-of-phase mode used for vibrational encoding in the open-system simulation experiments in the main text \cite{so2025fT}) requires spatial gradients of the electric field \cite{wineland1997issue,brownnutt2015noise,james2000noise}.
-For this reason, it requires a much higher amplitude of noise signal (in this work, approximately 20 times greater in peak voltage) to induce the same heating on the non-COM modes as on the COM mode in the experiments demonstrating thermal-reservoir control in the main text \cite{so2025fT}, using our noise-signal broadcasting method.
+For this reason, it requires a much higher amplitude of electric-field signal (in this work, approximately 20 times greater in peak voltage) to induce the same heating on the non-COM modes as on the COM mode in the experiments demonstrating thermal-reservoir control in the main text \cite{so2025fT}, using our broadcasting method.

-We note that the motional modes of ion crystals usually span frequencies from hundreds of kHz to a few MHz, corresponding to wavelengths on the order of meters, much longer than a typical experimental setup.
-Therefore, the broadcast electric noise operates in the near-field regime, where the antenna geometry strongly influences the noise-field profile experienced by the ion chain.
-In this work, we utilize a simple coil antenna available in our laboratory to broadcast noise and empirically measure the resulting heating rates on the ions.
-However, by accounting for the geometry of the trap, vacuum chamber, and ion chain, there is potential for optimizing the antenna design and placement for efficient heating.
+We note that the motional modes of ion crystals usually span frequencies from hundreds of kHz to a few MHz, corresponding to wavelengths on the order of meters, much longer than a typical ion chain.
+Therefore, the broadcast electric signal operates in the near-field regime, where the antenna geometry significantly influences the field profile experienced by the ion chain.
+In this work, we utilize a simple helical coil antenna (diameter 45 mm, length 56 mm, and pitch 8 mm), placed approximately 210 mm from the ions, to broadcast the electric-field signals and empirically measure the resulting heating rates on the ions.
+However, since exciting higher-order, non-COM modes requires spatial overlap between the applied electric-field profiles and the corresponding mode eigenvectors, one can optimize the antenna design and placement by using electric-field simulation tools, such as finite-element analysis, to improve the efficiency of heating these modes.
+We note that the trap electrodes themselves can also be used as electric-field broadband antennas: because of their close proximity to the ions, they can efficiently couple to higher-order modes and even mediate coupling between two modes, as recently investigated in Refs.~\cite{hou2024swapcool,hou2024modulate}.
 Moreover, a better stabilization of the laser power and trap frequency would further improve the precision with which the temperature and dissipation rate can be controlled.